Maybe they survived the first blast, but not the second. Either way, they’re dead. So are five soldiers.

 Apparently an IS statement describes Sunday’s target as a “crusader temple.”

 I can see how someone living in Jola might see a Christian church or cathedral in that light.
 Folks who decided to cooperate with the Sultanate of Sulu, back in 1405, might not have been insisted that later generations remember their pre-Islamic roots.

 In any case, six centuries is a long time.
 Long enough for family memories to get a tad fuzzy.
 The area’s more recent history hasn’t helped the situation either.
 My opinion.

 Between conflicts of the Hatfield-McCoy variety, turf and autonomy issues and a succession of occupation forces, there’s a smorgasbord of local and regional tensions.2

-(From Philippine army/AFP, via BBC News, used w/o permission.)
+(From EPA, via BBC News, used w/o permission.)

 (“The first bomb went off in or near the cathedral of Jolo, followed by a second blast outside the compound as government forces were responding to the attack”

 “Philippines church bombing: Twin blasts hit Jolo cathedral”

 “ISIL claims responsibility for the attacks that killed 20 people and wounded more than 100.